Global convergence of adaptive least-squares finite element methods for nonlinear PDEs: Weighted least-squares minimization for linear problems

 The well-posedness of this formulation follows from the equivalence of the norm \(\vvvert \cdot \vvvert_{\mathcal{A}}\) with the weighted norm on the product space \(H(\div, \Omega) \times H^1_0(\Omega)\) given by

 This norm is equivalent to the unweighted norm on \(H(\div, \Omega) \times H^1_0(\Omega)\) defined by

 In fact, for all \((p, u) \in H(\div, \Omega) \times H^1_0(\Omega)\), it holds that

 Here, the consistent weighting with the Friedrichs constant \(C_{\textup{F}}\) ensures that the fundamental equivalence constants are independent of the size of the domain \(\Omega\) (and even the spatial dimension \(d \in \N\)).
-The authors assume the following result to be well-known.
-However, the proof is given here in detail for the sake of explicit constants. \begin{theorem}[fundamental equivalence] For any \(q \in H(\div, \Omega)\) and \(v \in H^1_0(\Omega)\),
+The authors assume the following result to be well-known; see, e.g., the original contributions \cite[Lemma~4.3]{Jespersen1977} for the Poisson model problem and \cite[Theorem~2.1]{PehlivanovCareyLazarov1994} for second-order elliptic diffusion problems and the more recent publication \cite[Proof of Lemma~6.2]{ErnGudiSmearsVohralik2022} for a similar weighting as in~\eqref{eq:linear:ls_bilinear_form}.
+However, the proof is given here in detail for the sake of explicit constants in terms of \(\omega_1\) and \(\omega_2\). \begin{theorem}[fundamental equivalence] For any \(q \in H(\div, \Omega)\) and \(v \in H^1_0(\Omega)\),

 \end{theorem} \begin{proof} \emph{Step~1.}\, The proof of the \emph{ellipticity} of the least-squares functional (i.e., the lower bound in~\eqref{eq:fundamental_equivalence:weighted}) departs from the binomial formula followed by an integration by parts